top of page

 Making maple syrup

-Innovations in maple technology over the years have refined the sugaring process, increasing efficiency.
-Instead of collecting from 10,000 buckets, sap flows into the sugarhouse through a pipeline and collects in tanks with help from a vacuum pump.
-We still collect from a few buckets near the sugarhouse.
+Innovations in maple production and technology over the years have refined the sugaring process.
+Instead of collecting from buckets, sap flows into the sugarhouse through a pipeline system and collects in tanks with help from a vacuum pump.
+We still collect from a few buckets near the sugarhouse in a nod to the past.

-From there it passes through a reverse osmosis machine (R.O.) to filter out most of the water before the boiling process.
-It takes about 40 gallons of raw sap to make 1 gallon of maple syrup, so concentrating the sap reduces boiling time significantly.
+Maple sap flows right out of the trees when weather is favorable and consists of about 2% natural sugars from the trees and 98% water with a sprinkling of minerals and micronutrients that the tree has taken up from forest soils.
+After collection, sap passes through a reverse osmosis machine (RO) to filter out much of the water before the boiling process.
+It takes about 40 gallons of pure sap to make 1 gallon of maple syrup, so concentrating the sap reduces boiling time significantly.

 Vermont maple syrup